Circoscrizione: Electoral district

 For Senate elections, there are 20 circoscrizioni corresponding to the regions of Italy.

 For elections to the Chamber of Deputies, some of the regions are split in two, and Lombardy in three, to make 26 circoscrizioni.

 For elections to the European Parliament, Italy is split into 5 circoscrizioni, typically of 4–5 regions joined.

 Until the electoral reforms in 2005, circoscrizioni for national elections were divided into collegi uninominali which elected one deputy or Senator and thus were directly equivalent to a constituency in the British sense.

 Municipal district

 District councils started to appear in the 1960s, but municipal circoscrizioni were formally recognised in law in 1976, and their powers extended in 1990.
 From 2010 they are allowed only in cities with a population of at least 250,000.
-Each circoscrizione now need to have at least 30,000 residents, and typically corresponds to historic divisions of a city, but could contain multiple frazioni, località or quartieri.
+Each circoscrizione now needs to have at least 30,000 residents, and typically corresponds to historic divisions of a city, but could contain multiple frazioni, località or quartieri.

 The comune delegates functions to the circoscrizioni.
 These vary from city to city, but may include schools, social services and waste collection.